Skip to main content

 Unique commercial security installations can be developed to meet requirements in different industries.
 For example, gas station security systems will benefit from fuel sensor alarms and overfill alarm systems designed to instantly warn staff of fuel leaks and attempted fuel theft.

-These specialized gas station security systems can be connected to wider devices like smart locks and cameras, with automated responses programmed to lockdown the site as required.
+These specialized gas station security systems can be connected to wider devices like smart locks and cameras, with automated responses programmed to lock down the site as required.

 Panic buttons